 Relationship between Ads and SEO

-Some time ago, Google announced the removal of limitations on Adsense’ previous three ad limit.
+Some time ago, Google announced the removal of limitations on Adsense’s previous three ad limits.
 This meant that anyone interested could litter their websites with as many ads they wanted.
 Of course, balancing this out was the announcement of the ‘Top Heavy’ algorithm.
-This algorithm was put in place to regulate the amount of ads placed on a page.
-Now however, ads on a page are considered based on how much content there is on that particular page.
+This algorithm was put in place to regulate the number of ads placed on a page.
+Now, however, ads on a page are considered based on how much content there is on that particular page.
 This algorithm negatively impacts the SEO of web pages where ads outnumber or surpass the content.

 Another way ads impact SEO based on their number is the loading speed of a page.
 At the launch of Umbrellar’s Azure Stack, Brendan Wilde, head of Marketing at the company stated that Ads are not always loaded from the same server; “in most cases, each ad requires its own additional time to load.
 This is noticeable with pages where the ads load after – or before – the page’s content is displayed”, he was quoted as saying.
 He added that search engines are geared towards providing the end user with the smoothest experience; as such, they will negatively rank pages that load slower (and too many ads will make a page load slower).